cop3402fall19/syllabus/projects/project4.md

 - A function always has a return value that is initialized to zero.
 A function call is evaluated and its value replaces the call in the expression before continuing to evaluate the expression.

 - The parameters to a function call are fully evaluated before binding to its formal parameters.

+## New template

+Since this version of the compiler can support defining functions, there is no need for the template to explicitly emit a main method.
+Instead use the new [template](template.h) macro `PROJ4_PROLOGUE`.